maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Let us then consider a different approach.
 Suppose we have a system with overlapping pairs of rule matches.
 We still want to include all of those events in the multiway system.
-But instead of duplicating the entire state, we will do that locally, i.e., we will have multiple branches growing from that pair of events, and we will weave them into a single data structure describing the entire multiway system.
+But instead of duplicating the entire state, we will do that locally; i.e., we will have multiple branches growing from that pair of events, and we will weave them into a single data structure describing the entire multiway system.
 The states themselves will then be reconstructed afterward in post-processing.